List of streets in Edmonton: 97 Street

 97 Street is a major arterial road in north Edmonton, Alberta, Canada.
 It is used to take vehicles in and out of Downtown Edmonton to the city's northern suburban neighbourhoods and to the region's main military installation, CFB Edmonton.
 North of Yellowhead Trail (Highway 16), it is designated as part of Highway 28.
+Prior to Edmonton adopting its numbering system in c.
+1913, 97 Street was known as Namayo Avenue.

 99 Street / Parsons Road / Scona Road

 99 Street is a major arterial road in south Edmonton.
 It begins as Parsons Road at 91 Street in the Ellerslie area and travels north past the eastern edge of South Edmonton Common.
 At 34 Avenue, the roadway becomes 99 Street and serves the industrial areas adjacent to the CP rail yards and mature residential areas near Old Strathcona.
 At Saskatchewan Drive, the roadway becomes Scona Road and descends into the North Saskatchewan River valley, intersecting Connors Road and 98 Avenue at an interchange.
 Travellers have the option to cross the North Saskatchewan River using either the James MacDonald Bridge or the Low Level Bridge.
+Prior to Edmonton adopting its numbering system in c.
+1913, 99 Street was known as 5th Street East, conforming to the City of Strathcona numbering system.

 99 Street begins again in Downtown Edmonton at Jasper Avenue to 104 Avenue and is the eastern border of Churchill Square, connecting to numerous downtown landmarks including City Hall.
-The downtown segment of 99 Street is also known as Rue Hull, named as a honorarium and recognition of Hull, Quebec, a twin city of Edmonton.
+The downtown segment of 99 Street is also known as Rue Hull, named as an honorarium and recognition of Hull, Quebec, a twin city of Edmonton.

 There were two proposals to rename 99 Street after Wayne Gretzky, who wore #99 and played for the Edmonton Oilers.
 The first proposal was in 1987, while the second proposal was in 1999 after Gretzky's retirement.
 In the end, Capilano Drive was chosen to be renamed Wayne Gretzky Drive in part due to the proximity to Northlands Coliseum where the Oilers played during Gretzky's tenure.
 99 Street was later chosen as the location of a mural dedicated to Joey Moss, the now-deceased longtime dressing room attendant for the Oilers and Canadian Football League's then-Edmonton Eskimos (now Elks), with the mural's location being a recognition of Gretzky's role in persuading the Oilers to hire Moss.